pritom169/devops-a-complete-guide/linux/README.md

 - It exposes hardware (like disks, USB drives, keyboards) as files so Linux can interact with them using standard file operations.
 - Programs can read from or write to these device files as if they were normal files.

+## /var

+The /var directory contains variable data — files that change frequently as the system runs.